tumansutradhar/restaurant-landing-page/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See [LICENSE.md](LICENSE.md) for details.

 ## Contact